vidispine/hull/hull/doc/development.md

 - `version: 1.x.0` where x is the Kubernetes major version
 - `appVersion: 1.x.y` where x is the Kubernetes major version and y the patch version of the schema
-- `kubeVersion: ">= 1.x.0"` where x is the Kubernetes major version
 - ```yaml
   dependencies:
   - name: hull